American Airlines is extending flight cancellations into early June because of the Boeing 737 Max grounding.

-The global fleet of 371 of the 737 Max jets was grounded indefinitely on March 13 after two of the planes had fatal crashes.
+Boeing’s 737 Max planes were grounded indefinitely in the United States on March 13 after two of the planes had fatal crashes.
 A Lion Air flight crashed in October and an Ethiopian Airlines flight crashed on March 10.

 Other countries had already suspended the planes immediately following the Ethiopian Airlines crash.

-The causes of the crashes have yet to be determined but the focus has been on an automatic safety feature which may have forced the nose of each plane lower when it incorrectly believed the plane was in danger of going into a stall.
+The causes of the crashes have yet to be determined, but the focus has been on an automatic safety feature that may have forced the nose of each plane lower when it incorrectly believed the plane was in danger of going into a stall.

-Boeing and the FAA said they are working on an upgrade of its software to deal with that safety feature.
-Boeing said at the time of the grounding that it expected that update to be available “within weeks.”
+Boeing (BA) and the FAA said they are working on an upgrade of the 737 Max software to deal with that safety feature.
+Boeing (BA) said at the time of the grounding that it expected that update to be available “within weeks.”

 Boeing also announced on Friday that it is cutting the production rate for all of its 737 planes from 52 a month to 42.
 CEO Dennis Muilenburg added that Boeing was creating a committee to review how it designs and develops jets in order to ensure the “highest level of safety.”